1. Introduction

 We will gradually add further information to this section. |

 4.2.
-Call without an Agent Controller
+Execution without Agent Controller

 If the Agent Controller cannot or should not be used, both the unencrypted call via (x)inetd